srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 	1. Set the gain of the *Source eNB* from 1 to 0.5
 	2. Slowly increase the gain of the *Target eNB* from 0, to above 0.5, and on to 1.
+	3. Wait for handover to be acknowledged.
-	3. Move the gain of the *Source eNB* to 0.
+	4. Move the gain of the *Source eNB* to 0.

 If HO is successful the following will be seen on the relevant console outputs: